5804/TaskTracking/.github/ISSUE_TEMPLATE/java.md

 ## 🎯 Description

-This ticket is a self guided task through Spectrum's intro to Java course.
-By reading through each section you will be able to better understand how to write Java code for the robot!
+This ticket is a self-guided task through Spectrum's intro to Java course.
+By reading through each section, you will be able to better understand how to write Java code for the robot!

 ## 📂 Acceptance Criteria
 - Read the following sections of the [Spectrum (3847) intro to Java course](https://docs.google.com/document/d/e/2PACX-1vQk_ghFBN7682QI_17lbBCx8V_RXNomQRR7er-UIzlllsbdpO4RWOQAVnGFZAEypeNm2grS2G9oxFMp/pub):